 Skip to content

-Convert JPG to AVIF on Windows with avifenc or GetCompress.
-Use JPEG fallback in your HTML.
+Convert JPG to AVIF on Windows with GetCompress, avifenc, or FFmpeg.
+Resize first and keep a JPEG fallback in HTML.

 By Petr Samokhin